 Warning: yummy photos ahead may cause extreme hunger and longing for sushi ⬇

 What better way to start a Japanese meal other than braving some sake.
 From what I’ve heard, I thought that sake would be thoroughly unpleasant and burn my throat.
-However I tried the Premier Plum Sake, a favourite amongst female diners, and was surprised by this sweet, though clearly still very alcoholic, concoction.
+However I tried the Premier Plum Sake, a favourite amongst female diners at Pan Chai London, and was surprised by this sweet, though clearly still very alcoholic, concoction.
 Being half asian, my alcohol tolerance is fairly low, so one was quite enough for me.
 If you’ve never tried rice wine before, afraid of its reputation, then I’d urge you to overcome those fears because it’s actually really quite nice.
 Much nicer than regular wine even!

 I spent ages poring over the menu trying to decide what to order before eventually just asking the waitress what the most popular dishes at Pan Chai are and what she’d recommend.
 There are pages and pages of different food options and it’s not all just sushi!
 There’s rice, noodles, sushi, tempura and more.
 Instead of choosing our sushi piece by piece, we decided to opt for one of the sushi platters so we could taste a wide variety of different fish.